VenBoggula/cse15l-lab-reports/labreport2.md

 When I added the /add-message?s=Hello , cat command, counter command and others url is changed to localhost:4000/add-message?s=Hello.
 ![Image](Screenshot1.png)
+The relevant values are cat , counter , and new_param The url changes from localhost:4000/add-message?s=Hello to localhost:4000/add- message?s=How%20are%20you. cat changes from “Hello” to “Hello\nHow are you”.
+Also the counter gets incremented from 1 to 2 and new_params becomes +

 ![Image](Screenshot2.png)
 The stringhandler and handleRequestare the methods called in my code.